+~~The Town and County will work with WYDOT to explore the potential of dedicating new lane capacity in this corridor to exclusive Bus Rapid Transit (BRT)/high occupancy vehicle (HOV) use.
+This dedication of lanes to BRT/HOV use, or other prioritization measures, may extend to part or all of West Broadway.
 The Comprehensive Plan identifies this as a high priority project.
-The Town and County will work actively with WYDOT to ensure local multimodal transportation objectives are met in this corridor and that a WY-22 modernization project advances as quickly as possible through the planning process into design and construction.
+The Town and County will work actively with WYDOT to ensure local multimodal transportation objectives are met in this corridor and that a WY-22 modernization project advances as quickly as possible through the planning process into design and construction.~~

-WY-22 Pathway, Jackson to Victor and Driggs, Idaho
+WY-22 Pathway, Jackson to Victor and Driggs, Idaho Wilson - Jackson